cfengine/documentation/reference/promise-types/commands.markdown

 #### preview

-**Description**: This is the preview command when running in dry-run mode (with -n).
+**Description:** This is the preview command when running in dry-run mode (with -n).

 Previewing shell scripts during a dry-run is a potentially misleading